Laevistrombus canarium: Phylogeny

-In 2006, Latiolais and colleagues proposed a cladogram (tree of descent) that attempts to show the phylogenetic relationships of 34 species within the family Strombidae.
+In 2006, Latiolais and colleagues proposed a cladogram that attempts to show the phylogenetic relationships of 34 species within the family Strombidae.
 The authors analysed 31 species in the genus Strombus (including S. canarium) and three species in the allied genus Lambis.
 The cladogram was based on DNA sequences of both nuclear histone H3 and mitochondrial cytochrome-c oxidase I protein-coding gene regions.
 In this proposed phylogeny S. (L.) canarium, Strombus vittatus (a synonym for Doxander vittatus) and Strombus epidromis (Labiostrombus epidromis) are closely related, and appear to share a common ancestor.

 Distribution

-L. canarium is native to the coastal waters of the Indo-Pacific region.
+Laevistrombus canarium is native to the coastal waters of the Indo-Pacific region.
 Its westernmost distribution is India, including Andhra Pradesh, Tamil Nadu (Gulf of Mannar, Tuticorin, Rameswaram), and the Andamans.
 It occurs in Sri Lanka (Eastern province, Trincomalee), Thailand, Borneo (Brunei, Sabah), Indonesia (Moluccas, Saparua, Tanjungpinang, Batam, Bintan, Riau Islands) and the Philippines (Cebu Island, Polillo Islands, Palawan).
 It is also found further east in Melanesia, including Yos Sudarso Bay in New Guinea, Papua New Guinea, Malaita and Guadalcanal in the Solomon Islands, New Caledonia, Kioa Island in Fiji, and New Hebrides.
 The species is known to occur in Queensland, Australia, and north to Vietnam, Taiwan, and southern Japan.